 Victoire snorted into her vegetables.
 “That’ll be the day.”

-Victoire didn’t have anything against Lance or Macario, but her work-sphere and her personal-sphere were two completely separate worlds – and Victoire intended to keep it that way.
+Victoire didn’t have anything against Lance or Macario, but her work-life and her personal-life were two completely separate worlds – and Victoire intended to keep it that way.
 She liked most of the people that she worked with, but she had never gotten to know any of them.
 She never even went to the annual Ministry Ball.
-It was just pointless, forced socializing; all fake, anyway.

 “But, Vic…” said Lorelei more seriously.
 “You don’t think Teddy’s wrapped up in these murders in any way, do you?”

 I hope you liked the first chapter!
 I started writing this story for a long time ago, and then went on hiatus.
 Now I'm back and editing the old chapters.
 When I'm done going through them I'll continue the story! :)